Dasylirion longissimum

-Dasylirion longissimum, the Mexican Grass Tree, is a species of flowering plant native to the Chihuahuan Desert and other xeric habitats in Northeastern Mexico.
+Dasylirion longissimum, common name the Mexican grass tree, spoon-flower, or grass palm, is a species of flowering plant native to the Chihuahuan Desert and other xeric habitats in Northeastern Mexico.

 Description

 Evergreen trunk-forming shrub, slow and moderate growing to 4 to 6 ft tall and wide, and can be up to 12 ft tall by 8 ft in diameter.
 The long bladed leaves are up to 4 ft long by 0.24 in across.

 Cultivation

 This drought-tolerant and dramatic Dasylirion is cultivated by nurseries for use in both personal gardens as well as public or corporate xeric landscapes, mainly in the Southwestern United States (from Texas west to California).
 It is valued for its soft and billowing, Agave-like form, which the plant has in its early life, resembling a thin- and multi-leaved agave plant.
 As it matures, the plant will grow a small stalk or trunk at the base with the foliage growing out of the top.
 D. longissimum is naturally hardy to 15 °F.